apostrophecms/starter-kit-pro-essentials/README.md

 simplifies later migration to an Assembly multisite project especially if you anticipate implementing a choice of themes at that time.

+The `theme-default` module also modifies the base webpack build to incorporate SCSS variables for colors and fonts.
+This is included to demonstrate how to set up centralized theme management with global variables in one place.
+It also adds a function for converting font sizes from `px` to `rem`.
+While this is a useful function that is used in several of the `theme-default` stylesheets, it primarily serves to illustrate how SCSS functions can be added to your project.
+A similar approach would be used to add in any mixins that subsequent stylesheets utilize.

+The `views` folder of the `theme-default` module has two markup files that provide the HTML for the login screen.
+The main `welcome.html` file contains a conditional block for displaying different content whether there is a user is logged in or not.
+It has a second conditional block for displaying markup from the `placeholder.html` file if no content has been added to the page.
+You can choose to maintain this structure and modify the `welcome.html` file, or change the `modules/@apostrophecms/home-page/views/page.html` to contain your own markup.

 #### Modern Frontend Assets Without A Custom Build Process

 There is no need for a custom Webpack configuration in most cases.
 Specifically, you can follow our documentation and place your modern